fenago/apache-solr/lab_guides/Lab_1.md

-Chapter 1.
-Introduction to Solr 7 {.title}
+Lab 1.
+Introduction to Solr 7
 ---------------------------------

 Today we are in the age of digitization.
 People are generating data in